ravi0900/projects-codedamn/portfolio-website--guided-project/step0/Instructions.md

-In this step, our goal is to create the HTML elements and complete the basic Markup.
+In this step, our goal is to create the index.html with HTML tag elements and complete the basic Markup.

-You have to add all the HTML elements that are present in the design.
+You have to add all the HTML tags. create li tag and add

-- `About me` H1 heading
+- `About me``Project` H1 heading
 - Description

     add h1 tag for li tag items
     ```code
          <li class="nav-item">
-              <a href="#home" class="nav-link scroll-link">Home</a>
+              <a class="nav-link scroll-link">Home</a>
             </li>
     ```
     ```text